 I work with both analog and digital media, although most of my projects are heavily computer-mediated and/or programming-driven.
-Nearly all of them build from some initial impulse to research, whether the subject is the 1st century Roman Republic or obscure aspects of 20th century design.
-Areas of special inquiry include avatarism, impersonation and improvisation, mixed realities, expanded narrative, and gender and technology, and games.
+Nearly all of them stem from research, whether the subject is the 1st century Roman Republic or obscure aspects of 20th century design.
+Areas of special inquiry include avatarism, impersonation and improvisation, mixed realities, expanded narrative, and gender and technology, and historical recuperation.
 Below is more information about these areas of investigation.

 Many of my works consider what happens when you work through an extended identity, especially on the internet.
 As Kurt Vonnegut wrote, "We are what we pretend to be, so we must be careful about what we pretend to be."
 How do we decide what constitutes a 'real' identity as opposed to an impersonation or a performance?
 Who has the right to police these categories?
 What social and psychological forces contribute to the enormous popular engagement in online role-play through game avatars, chatrooms, and pseudonymous forums?
 Projects exploring this area include avatar-driven performance works such as The Roman Forum Project 2003, Demotic, The Roman Forum 2000, and Virtual Live.
 I engage the subject from other angles in my recent deployment of a 'real-world avatar' in WISP (World-Integrated Social Proxy) and in my long-running Museum of Forgery project, in which I assume the cultural role and authority of a museum.
 Writings related to this subject include "All That Is Beyond Hearing", "A Meditation on Virtual Kinesthesia", "Marcel Duchamp and the Museum of Forgery", "25 Propositions on the Art of Networlds", and "The Bearded Lady & the Shaven Man".